connectrpc/conformance/README.md

 RPC: `StreamingOutputCall`

-Client calls `StreamingOutputCall` and receives exactly 4 times, expecting responses with a payload size of 271828 bytes, 8 bytes, 1828 bytes, and 45904 bytes, and no errors.
+Client calls `StreamingOutputCall` and receives exactly 4 times, expecting responses with a payload size of 250 KiB, 8 bytes, 1 KiB, and 32 KiB, and no errors.

 **ping_pong**:

 RPC: `FullDuplexCall`

-Client calls `FullDuplexCall` exactly 4 times with a request with a payload of 31415 bytes and receives a response with a payload of 27182 bytes, a request with a payload of 9 bytes and receives a response with a payload of 8 bytes, a request with a payload of 2653 bytes and receives a response with a payload of 1828 bytes, and a request with a payload of 58979 bytes and receives a response with a payload of 45904 bytes.
+Client calls `FullDuplexCall` exactly 4 times with a request with a payload of 250 KiB and receives a response with a payload of 500 KiB, a request with a payload of 8 bytes and receives a response with a payload of 16 bytes, a request with a payload of 1 KiB and receives a response with a payload of 2 KiB, and a request with a payload of 32 KiB and receives a response with a payload of 64 kiB.
 Client asserts that payload sizes are in order and then closes the stream.
 No errors are expected.

 **empty_stream**: